Main Street Electrical Parade: 50th anniversary and beyond

 One year later, on October 26, 2021, the Disney Parks TikTok released a video teasing the parade's return to Disneyland again, which was confirmed by Disney Parks chairman Josh D'Amaro at Destination D23 on November 20, 2021.
 A return date for the parade was later announced on February 22, 2022, to be April 22, 2022, and that it would be another limited return engagement in honor of the parade's 50th anniversary.
 Disney also revealed that the "To Honor America" finale had been redesigned to be more inclusive and now featured dolls from "It's a Small World" that represent movies such as: Brave, Hercules, Mulan, Coco, The Princess and the Frog, Moana, Pocahontas, Frozen, Raya and the Last Dragon, The Jungle Book, Aladdin, and Encanto, as well as the return of the Blue Fairy.
 The parade soft opened on April 20, 2022, and finished its 50th anniversary limited time run on September 1, 2022.
 On July 14, 2022, when Disney announced the parade's end date, the Disneyland website updated the parade's info to include “leaving for the season after September 1”, suggesting the parade will likely return again in the future.

+On March 3, 2026, two floats from the Alice in Wonderland unit were put on display for photo-ops during the Disneyland After Dark: 70 Years of Favorites event, marking the parade's first public appearance since September 1, 2022.
+This appearance confirms the parade is awaiting its next outing.